 If the manager has agreed to their staff working from home or 'agile working' then the College and that manager has a responsibility to ensure that their staff are working in a safe environment with safe and suitable equipment.
-Refer to the DSE and Home Working page on the HS&E SharePoint.
+Refer to the DSE and Home Working page on the H&S SharePoint site and Section 11.
+Display Screen Equipment and Section 16.
+Lone Working.

-3.22.
+3.21.
 Hot Work Operations